Deviled Eggs are a party favorite. But this simple appetizer can be even more irresistible with a creamy twist. Keep reading!

 Deviled eggs are eggs that have been hard boiled, peeled and sliced in half, removing the yolks and mashing them along with mayonnaise for starters.
 They are smooth, cold, creamy and simply delish!

-While my eggs don’t have much of a kick , you can taste the grain from the mustard which I think lends a nice balance to the mayo and the yolk.
+While these deviled eggs don’t have much of a kick , you can taste the grain from the mustard and there’s another added surprise in there that makes these eggs so memorable.

-What sets these eggs apart from others is a trick I learned from Bon Appetit, and that’s butter.
-A very soft, room temperature, pat of butter is all it takes to give these eggs a creamier texture.
-It almost binds it in a way and hold the filling better, I think.
+- Binders: Mayonnaise, Dijon Mustard and Butter.
+This is a trick I learned from Bon Appetit a long time ago.
+One soft, room temperature pat of butter is all it takes to give these eggs a creamier texture.

 - 12 Large Eggs